mahmouddello/programming-advices-roadmap/README.md

 > [!IMPORTANT]
 > ### 📌 Visual Studio Projects
 > Starting from **Course 3**, each course is a **Microsoft Visual Studio Solution**.
 > You can open the entire course by launching the `.sln` file in the corresponding directory.
+>
 > Each solution contains multiple projects, with each project representing a lesson in the course.
-To run the code for a lesson, right-click the project and select "Set as Startup Project".
+> To run the code for a lesson, right-click the project and select **"Set as Startup Project"**.

 > [!NOTE]
 > ### 🗒️ Notion Notes